 Sample for culture should be placed into a tube containing 0.5mL of sterile saline or commercially available plastic envelopes for direct examination and culture (InPouch TV, BIOMED) immediately.

 Direct microscopic examination of a wet preparation of sample (vaginal discharge) provides the simplest rapid diagnostic test for vaginalis.
 It includes detection of pear-shaped trophozoites (only form; there is no cyst form) of T. vaginalis in a wet mount with typical jerky motility.
 Direct fluorescent Antibody (DFA) stain can be used to visualize the parasite.

 1. Pear-shaped organism with a central nucleus and four anterior flagella.

 2. It has an undulating membrane that extends about 2/3rd of its length.

-- Culture: Culture is very sensitive (95%) procedure for diagnosis of trichomoniasis.
-It is recommended when direct smear is negative.
+Culture: Culture is a very sensitive (95%) procedure for the diagnosis of trichomoniasis.
+It is recommended when a direct smear is negative.
 Johnson’s and Trussel’s medium gives a good growth of T. vaginalis.
-It consists of proteose peptone, NaCl, Sodiumm thioglycollate and human serum.
+It consists of proteose peptone, NaCl, sodium thioglycolate, and human serum.
 It grows best at 35°C-37°C anaerobic conditions and less well aerobically.
 The optimal pH for growth is 5.5 to 6.0.
-T. vaginalis can be cultured in commercially available Diamond’s medium or plastic envelopes.
+T. vaginalis can be cultured in commercially available diamond medium or plastic envelopes.